horse-link/horse.link/docs/sdk.md

 const hl = new HorseLink(options);
 ```

+To instantiate the HorseLink SDK, you must pass an `options` object to the `HorseLink` constructor.

 ## Options object

 ### provider

 The Ethereum provider to use.
 Defaults to `window.ethereum` if available.

+### apiRoot

+Base URL for the HorseLink API, if this is in use.
+Defaults to `https://horse.link/api`.

+### subLinkConfig

+Settings for HorseLink SubLink, id in use.

 # PLATFORM